bitleak/lmstfy/client/README.md

 ### Consumer example

 ```
-// Consume a job from the q1, if there's not job availble, wait until 12s passed (polling).
+// Consume a job from the q1, if there's not job available, wait until 12s passed (polling).
 // And if this consumer fail to ACK the job in 10s, the job can be retried by other consumers.
 job, err := c.Consume("q1", 10, 12)
 if err != nil {